boriswillis/UnrealFor310/README.md

 Future updates will incorporate:

 Additional interactivity
-3 puzzle examples, lock and key, ordered and two item.
+Three puzzle examples: lock and key, ordered, and a two-item puzzle.

 New environments and themes
-Further integrations with player feedback and input mechanisms.
+Further integrations with player feedback and input mechanisms are possible in future updates.

 License
 This project is licensed under the MIT License.
 See LICENSE for more information.